yajirobee/logs/_posts/2024-04-15-db_paper_reading.md

 > The main goal of the object scheduler is to strike a balance between processing and retrieval performance.
 It assigns diﬀerent jobs to the available worker threads to achieve this balance.
 If the retrieval performance is lower than the scan performance, it increases the amount of retrieval and preparation threads.
 On the other hand, reducing the number of retrieval threads results in higher processing throughput

 ## Summary
-The observations of cloud object storage performance evaluation are interesting.
+The observations from cloud object storage performance evaluation are interesting.
 It is worth reading if you run data intensive applications on cloud object storage.

 Also, the problem to balance the load between downloading and processing data isn't trivial.